zilishen/documentation/content/controller/admin-guides/install/install-nginx-controller-agent.md

 ---
-description: How to install, upgrade, and uninstall the NGINX Controller Agent.
+description: How to install, upgrade, and uninstall the F5 Controller Agent.
 docs: DOCS-254
 doctypes:
 - tutorial